Santi-hr/UNI-T-Thermal-Utilities/README.md

 The current small script allows extracting this data and exporting it or as a python lib for its use from other scripts.
 Also, it provides a function to change the palette, between the ones from the camera or to a custom one.

 Beware, the extracted thermal data can have large errors when there is a large temperature range.
 This happens because the data stored does not come directly from the sensor, but from what appears on screen.
+Check [here](docs/temperature_issue.md) for mor information.
 For precise measurements use the "point temperature" option directly on the camera.

 My end goal is to also provide a GUI tool that can perform some analysis the UNI-T software lacks.